ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 10  * * *
 11  140.117.172.136 (140.117.172.136)  5.824 ms  5.207 ms  9.291 ms
 ```
-We'll see, there are 8 routers between my computer and the labortory.
+We'll see, there are 8 routers between my computer and the laboratory.
 Domestic Internet in Taiwan is typically served by ChungHwa Telecom's ISP, HiNet.
 We can see from hop 8, the packets enter the networks of NSYSU, which holds the IP address under `140.117`.
 And at hop 10, there're three asterisks.
 That's because Traceroute place the asterisk when the message is lost due to packet loss.
 At each router, Traceroute perform three experiments by sending three packets, that why in the last three column, there're three round-trip delays (end-to-end delay times two).

 Let's connect to Google this time
 ```sh